upstash/ratelimit-py/README.md

 The reason we need to use the `importlib` mode is because there are multiple test files with the same name.
 See the [pytest docs](https://docs.pytest.org/en/stable/explanation/pythonpath.html#import-modes) for more info.

+**Warning**: The current evaluation speed of the tests does not take the HTTP requests duration into account.
+Because of that, if a request takes more than 2 seconds to complete, a test might fail.

 ## Releasing